geodienst/geospatialvr-toolbox/README.md

 * Download the [zipfile](./download/geospatialvr-toolbox.zip) from the download directory
 * Unzip the files
 * Add the toolbox to a project
-* Start with 01 Split obj, make use of the i icon and the help icon
+* Start with 01 Split obj, make use of the i icon to the left of a parameter and the ? icon on the right upper site
 * In step 3 you have to draw an area of interest, which you can use in step 4a en 4b